Rust for Backend: axum and tokio in Real Services

 - axum: HTTP framework built on tower[3] and hyper[4].
 Maintained by the tokio team.

-- serde: the de facto standard for serializing/deserializing JSON, YAML, TOML, etc.
+- serde: the de facto standard for serialising and deserialising JSON, YAML, TOML, and other formats.

-Combined, this stack lets you build a JSON microservice over Postgres in similar code volume to its Go equivalent, with better type safety and more informative compile errors.
+Combined, this stack lets you build a JSON microservice over Postgres in similar code volume to a Go equivalent, with better type safety and more informative compile errors.

 A Minimal axum Endpoint